-The answer is in the affirmative.
 You can install a new SSD without reinstalling Windows.
-If you do not have Windows on an M.2 SSD, you can image the existing hard drive onto your M.2 SSD.
-Once done, you can format your old hard drive and use it as storage.
-In the next part, let's check how to install an M.2 SSD without installing Windows.
+If you don't have Windows on an M.2 SSD, you can image the existing hard drive onto your M.2 SSD, then format your old hard drive for storage.

-If you want to install an M.2 SSD and use it as a primary drive, you should first transfer the operating system (OS) to the SSD via disk cloning.
-You can also transfer data onto your computer to keep the SSD on your computer.
-There is a simple way for you to transfer Windows installation to the SSD: it is called a system clone.
-To transfer the Windows system and files to your SSD, you can use disk cloning software to clone an HDD to an SSD.
-The following are the detailed steps to install a new SSD to your computer without reinstalling Windows.
+To install an M.2 SSD as a primary drive, you'll need to transfer the operating system (OS) to the SSD via disk cloning, which can also be used to transfer data.
+One simple method is to use a system clone, allowing you to transfer the Windows system and files to the SSD without reinstalling the OS.
+This can be achieved using disk cloning software, which can clone an HDD to an SSD.
+The detailed steps for installing a new SSD to your computer without reinstalling Windows involve using this software to clone the HDD to the SSD.

 Tools you need: